TomShenDev/flash-job-networking/README.md

 # flash-job-networking
-Python tool for searching hiring managers and other employees to connect with
+Python tool for searching hiring managers and other employees to connect with.